Kimmel Cancer Center Is a World Leader

 The program’s other ongoing research endeavors include: studying a gene linked to the development of lung cancer; searching for biological markers that may lead to earlier detection of lung cancer and mesothelioma; and researching a genetic disposition to a high risk of lung cancer.

 Other research at Johns Hopkins has changed the way cancer is understood and treated in general.
 Johns Hopkins researchers were the first to discover that cancer is a genetic disease and were the first to map a cancer genome.
 These and similar discoveries have led to strides in cancer screening and prevention.
-The advances allow doctors to predict cancer more accurately risks in individuals based on genetic predisposition.
+The advances allow doctors to predict cancer risks more accurately in individuals based on genetic predisposition.

 Kimmel Cancer Center researchers were also among the first to develop and implement therapeutic cancer vaccines.
 One of the most successful of these vaccines is designed to help the immune system effectively fight pancreatic cancer.
 Johns Hopkins Kimmel Cancer Center was similarly ahead of the curve for bone marrow transplants.
 It was one of the first research centers to treat blood and similar cancers using this advanced treatment technique.

 In addition to offering top cancer treatment and making breakthroughs in research, the Sidney Kimmel Comprehensive Cancer Center prides itself on its mind-and-body healing approach.
 Johns Hopkins doctors believe a patient’s mental well-being is just as important as physical health, and they aim to make patients entirely comfortable with the treatment process.
-Thus, each new patient receives a personalized handbook with information about the healthcare team, treatment procedures, expected side effects and how to deal with them, coping with new emotions of depression and anxiety and more.
+Thus, each new patient receives a personalized handbook with information about the health care team, treatment procedures, expected side effects and how to deal with them, coping with new emotions of depression and anxiety and more.

 The center offers patient education programs, support groups, counseling services and survivor support to help with each step of the treatment and coping process.
 To ensure that patients understand treatments, nurses at the Kimmel Cancer Center educate those scheduled to receive chemotherapy, radiation therapy or bone marrow transplants.